ministryofjustice/security-guidance/docs/using-live-data-for-testing-purposes.md

 In exceptional circumstances, the use of live system data may be permitted.
 Permission to use live data is by exception only.
 A valid business case must be approved by the MOJ CISO, system assurer and the Information Asset Owner \(IAO\).

-A thorough risk assessment should be carried out to ensure where interdependent applications, systems, apis, BACS, XML, process etc., may be required, these are appropriately reviewed and security controls put in place.
+A thorough risk assessment should be carried out to ensure where interdependent applications, systems, services, APIs, BACS, XML, or processes, may be required, these are appropriately reviewed and security controls put in place.

 ## Anonymising data

+It might be acceptable to 'anonymise' the live data such that it can be used more safely for testing purposes.
+Consider:

 -   Is it possible to do this?
 -   What processes can you follow to generate acceptable data?